Countries sit at the negotiation table to discuss how they can bring peace between themselves.

 Along with the possibility of being sued for defamation because of blaming people not charged for causing the death of another, when people advocate for justice or any cause for that matter, it’s important that their credibility not be tainted by using legal words inappropriately.
 Doing so can end up tainting the entire cause.

 It was March 2, 2017 when I delivered David Piercy’s proposal to the couple.
+(See the date at the bottom of the screenshot above of my direct message.)
 They responded but did not say anything to me that they disapproved of my replying to David Piercy’s email.

 On March 8, 2017, they posted on my blog a thank you, saying they had moved.
 It had been 7 days since I contacted them with, and they knew of Piercy’s peace proposal.
 Still, there was nothing from them stating nor indicating their disapproval that I replied to Piercy’s email.

 On April 4, 2017, I discovered their true feelings by their tweets containing my name.
 They withheld their true feelings in what appeared to be after they moved, as if I was going to delete my blog post about their need and ask them to return the money I donated to them.
 I tweeted to them saying that I wish they had spoken with me first before going public misstating facts and mischaracterizing my intentions.